 Regardless of the method used to compute the deduction, you may not deduct business expenses in excess of the gross income limitation.
 Under the regular method for computing the deduction, you may be able to carry forward some of these business expenses to the next year, subject to the gross income limitation for that year.
 There's no carryover provision under the safe harbor method, but you may elect into and out of the safe harbor method in any given year.

-In the Farming Business, an Employee, or a Partner - If you're in the farming business and file Form 1040, Schedule F.pdf, Profit or Loss From Farming, an employee, or a partner, and you're using actual expenses, use the "Worksheet to Figure the Deduction for Business Use of Your Home" to figure your deduction.
+In the Farming Business or a Partner - If you're in the farming business and file Form 1040, Schedule F.pdf, Profit or Loss From Farming, or a partner, and you're using actual expenses, use the "Worksheet to Figure the Deduction for Business Use of Your Home" to figure your deduction.
 If you're using the simplified method to figure the deduction, use the "Simplified Method Worksheet" to figure your deduction.
 Both worksheets are in Publication 587.
-As an employee, you must itemize your deductions on Form 1040, Schedule A.pdf to claim expenses for the business use of your home.
 Farmers claim their expenses on Form 1040, Schedule F.pdf.
 Partners generally claim their unreimbursed partnership expenses on Form 1040, Schedule E.pdf, Supplemental Income and Loss.